 A. whereas, under Article 311 TFEU, the Union is required to provide itself with the means necessary to attain its objectives and carry through its policies;

-B. whereas the Union budget is primarily an investment budget that can achieve economies of scale unattainable at Member State level;
+B. whereas the Union budget is primarily an instrument for social and territorial cohesion with an investment component that can achieve objectives unattainable at Member State level; an enlarged EU budget can actually improve efficiencies also benefitting from economies of scale.

 C. whereas spending through the Union budget, if effectively targeted, and coordinated with spending at national level, helps to avoid fragmentation in the single market and to boost the overall impact of public investment; whereas public investment is essential to incentivise private investment;